jpison/GAparsimony/Readme.md

 A SVM model is trained with these parameters and the selected input features.
-Finally, *fitness\_SVM()* returns a vector with three values: the kappa statistic obtained with the mean of 10 runs of a 10-fold cross-validation process, the kappa measured with the test database to check the model generalization capability, and the model complexity.
+Finally, *fitness\_SVM()* returns a vector with three values: the *kappa* statistic obtained with the mean of 10 runs of a 10-fold cross-validation process, the *kappa* measured with the test database to check the model generalization capability, and the model complexity.

-In this example, the model complexity combines the number of features multiplied by 1E6 plus the number of support vectors for each model.
+In this example, the model complexity combines the number of selected features multiplied by 1E6 plus the number of support vectors of each model.
 Therefore, PMS considers the most parsimonious model with the lower number of features.
 Between two models with the same number of features, the lower number of support vectors will determine the most parsimonious model.
-However, other parsimonious metrics could be considered in future applications.
+However, other parsimonious metrics could be considered in future applications (AIC, BIC, GDF, ...)..

 ``` {.r}
 # Function to evaluate each SVM individual